bhauman/bhauman.github.com/drafts/immutable-data-service.md

 phone applications.
 These services can exist as application specific RESTful resources or general data storage services.
-[Parse.com](http://parse.com) and [Firebase.io](http://firebase.io) are both examples of a web based data services intended for client application data storage.
+[Parse.com](http://parse.com) and [Firebase.io](http://firebase.io) are both examples of a web based data services intended for general application data storage.

 The default operational paradigm of these services is one that implies **mutation**.
 If we store data in a service it is assumed that we can